Querent-ai/querent-docs/querent/docs/get-started/quickstart.md

 ```

 ## Environment setting
-model-gguf, ntlk, grammar file, spacy
 Before running the querent, we need to make a directory named models with the following items in it:

 - Llama ".gguf" model
 - nltk library models
 - grammar file
 - spacy models

-, remember to set the $MODEL_PATH to the location where your model directory is located
+Remember to set the $MODEL_PATH to the location where your model directory is located
 ```bash
 export MODEL_PATH=path/to/your/model/directory/
 ```